simonjvardy/BootstrappingYourNextBigIdea-CI/README.md

 ## Project Goals ##

-The **goal** of this project is to build a website which ...
+The **goal** of this project is to build a website which experiments with Boostrap's core features and to use CSS styling to enhance the look of the Boostrap functionality

-The features on the website will:

-- Give customers more ways to interact with the shop (online bookings, social media, phone,  email)
-- Enable the business to better manager the flow of customers through their premises and ensure safe conditions for all.

-We achieve this by:

-- Providing an option to the customers to make their **to-go** orders online
-- Providing an option to the customers to **book a table** to prevent instances where the cafe it at full capacity and social distancing is not maintained.

 ## User Goals ##